-There are around 60 species of sea snakes that are very venomous.
-Although the neurotoxins in sea snakes are very potent, they have short fangs and do not disperse very much venom.
-Fatalities in humans from sea snakes is not common.
-As their name suggests they spend most of their time in the sea and can stay underwater for hours because they have a special adaptation that lets them breathe through their skin!
-There are 55 sea snakes called true sea snakes and 6 that are called sea kraits.
+There are around 60 species of sea snakes that are highly venomous.
+Although the neurotoxins in sea snakes are potent, they have short fangs and do not disperse very much venom.
+Fatalities in humans from sea snakes are not common.
+As their name suggests, they spend most of their time in the sea and can stay underwater for hours because they have a special adaptation that lets them breathe through their skin!
+There are 55 sea snakes called true sea snakes and six sea kraits.

 - Beaked sea snake